Everybody has a story.

 Marcus walks up to me, his hand out, ready to shake mine.
 Tall and slim, a crisp light blue shirt, dark pants and small diamond earrings, brown eyes direct and friendly.

 At ten years old, Marcus was in a foster care group home with six other boys.
-At thirteen, he was a member of a violent street gang, the Pasadena Denver Lane Bloods.
+At thirteen, he was a member of the violent street gang, the Pasadena Denver Lane Bloods.

 “I joined for survival,” Marcus says.
 “The boys in the home were already gang members.
 Until I became like them, I was victimized.
 I went from prey to wolf.”